 Jesal Desai of Tourist to Travellers first traveled with her baby at 3 months and has these pro tips to share with travel moms:

-- Opt for a staycation the first time you venture out and chose a hotel/resort within driving distance from your house.
+- Opt for a staycation the first time you venture out and choose a hotel/resort within driving distance from your house.
 This will ensure that if your baby is not comfortable being outside her comfort zone, you always have the option to return home before the situation worsens.

 - A diaper bag comes in very handy.
-All the important things such as formula, bottled, one pair of clothes, diapers, rash cream, baby wipes etc can be segregated and compartmentalized properly in a diaper bag.
+All the important things such as formula, bottled, one pair of clothes, diapers, rash cream, baby wipes etc. can be segregated and compartmentalized properly in a diaper bag.